Modeling Innovation Ecosystem Dynamics through Interacting Reinforced Bernoulli Processes: A dynamic framework for innovation success across categories

-where $\theta_h>0$, $c\geq\theta_h$ are parameters that tune the initial condition in the model dynamics (for details, see \eqref{eq-dynamics-vector} in Appendix~\ref{app-proofs}) and $S_{t,j}=\sum_{n=1}^t X_{n,j}$ is the number of successes until time-step $t$ for process $j$.
-Moreover, the parameters $\gamma_{j,h}$ play the fundamental role in the dynamics of the system (see again \eqref{eq-dynamics-vector}).
-We refer to the matrix $\Gamma=(\gamma_{j,h})_{j,h}$ as the interaction matrix and we assume the following conditions: \begin{itemize} \item[{\Asa}] $\Gamma$ is non-negative and such that $\mathbf{1}^\top\Gamma\leq\mathbf{1}^\top$ (where $\vone = (1,\ldots,1)^\top $), i.e. $\sum_{j\in {\mathcal H}} \gamma_{j,h}\leq 1$ for each $h\in {\mathcal H}$ so that we have $P_{t,h}\in (0,1)$; \item[{\Asb}] $\Gamma$ is irreducible, that is the graph with the Bernoulli processes as nodes and with $\Gamma$ as the (weighted) adjacency matrix is strongly connected.
-(In Appendix \ref{app-reducible-case} we will discuss the case of a reducible matrix $\Gamma$.\footnote{This extension may be particularly relevant in contexts where the USPTO --or other patent offices—modify the structure of technological categories through reclassification \citep{lafond2019long, chae2019study} thus changing the landscape of interaction among the latter.}) \end{itemize} Hence, at each time-step $t$, the probability $P_{t,h}$ that we will have a success for process $h$ at time-step $t + 1$ can have an increasing dependence, not only on the number of successes observed in process $h$ itself, according to a {\em self-reinforcement principle} \citep{pemantle-2007}, but also on the number $S_{t,j}$ of successes observed in any other process $j$ until time-step $t$ (a property that we call {\em cross-reinforcement}) .
+More formally, at each time-step $t$, the probability $P_{t,h}$ that we will have a success for process $h$ at time-step $t + 1$ can have an increasing dependence, not only on the number of successes observed in process $h$ itself, according to a {\em self-reinforcement principle} \citep{pemantle-2007}, but also on the number $S_{t,j}$ of successes observed in any other process $j$ until time-step $t$ (a property that we call {\em cross-reinforcement}).
 The parameter $\gamma_{j,h}$ regulates this dependence (with $\gamma_{j,h}=0$ meaning the absence of direct dependence).
 In other words, for each pair $(j, h)$ of processes, the parameter $\gamma_{j,h}$ quantifies how much the appearance of a success in process $j$ induces a potential future success in process $h$.
-It is important to note that the assumption of irreducibility of $\Gamma$ entails an {\em interaction} in this sense among all the processes: process $j$ can reinforces process $h$ directly (the case when $\gamma_{j,h}>0$) or indirectly since the presence of at least one path that joint them. \\ In our context, given $t$ patents, the probability $P_{t,h}$ that the future patent $t+1$ will be a success in category $h$ can have an increasing dependence on the number of past successes in any category ({\em self- and cross-category reinforcement}) with the parameter $\gamma_{j,h}$ ruling the strength of this (direct) dependence and the assumed irreducibility of the matrix $\Gamma$ generates a {\em global interaction} among all the categories (according to the literature on knowledge spillovers among patents \citet{jaffe2000knowledge, thompson2005patent}). \\
+It is important to note that the assumption of irreducibility of $\Gamma$ entails an {\em interaction} in this sense among all the processes: process $j$ can reinforce process $h$ directly (the case when $\gamma_{j,h}>0$) or indirectly, through the presence of at least one path joining them.\\

-The following theoretical results describe the asymptotic behavior of the success-probability $P_{t,h}$ and of the number $S_{t,h}$ of successes along time, for each Bernoulli process $h$, with $h=1,\dots,N$.
-The rigorous proofs of all the theorems are collected in Appendix~\ref{app-proofs}.
+We first characterize the long-run behavior of success probabilities.
+This result is useful for interpretation, because it shows when influential innovations become rarer relative to the number of patent opportunities generated by the system.